jesseoverright/wp-metabox/README.md

 - Dropdowns
 - Textareas
 - Media & images (using the WordPress media uploader)
-- Ordered lists
+- Ordered lists (with drag n drop)

 ## Custom Metaboxes

-    # creates a simple metabox on posts of ordered lists
+    # creates a simple metabox on posts of an ordered list of items
     $foo = new WP_SimpleMetabox(
         'custom-metabox',
         WP_PostMetaFactory::get_instance(),